PRIVACY NOTICE

 • To support our healthcare professionals with relevant information for your consultation for them to give quality and safe clinical advice.

-• Healthcare records from General Practitioners (Your GP) and healthcare professionals (eg. Consultants)
+• Healthcare records from General Practitioners (Your GP) and Healthcare professionals (Consultants)

-• Diagnostic information such as blood tests results, scans result etc. that may be provided by your hospital or referring consultant.
+• Diagnostic information such as Blood tests results, scans result etc. and may be provided by your hospital or referring consultant.

-We use the information you have given us to:
+We will use the information you have given us to.

-• Ensure we provide the best care and treatment possible
+• Ensure we provide the best care and treatment as possible

 • Inform service improvements

-• Support audit processes for our registration with governing bodies such as the Care Quality Commission (CQC) and NHS England/Improvement (NHSE/I)
+• Support audit processes for our registration with governing bodies such as, Care Quality Commission (CQC) and NHS England/Improvement (NHSE/I)

 • Review patient queries and complaints